vectorgrp/sil-kit/docs/api/capi/capi.rst

 General API
 -----------
-.. doxygenfunction:: ib_ReturnCodeToString
+.. doxygenfunction:: SilKit_ReturnCodeToString
-.. doxygenfunction:: ib_GetLastErrorString
+.. doxygenfunction:: SilKit_GetLastErrorString

 Participant API
 ---------------

-.. doxygenfunction:: ib_Participant_Create
+.. doxygenfunction:: SilKit_Participant_Create
-.. doxygenfunction:: ib_Participant_Destroy
+.. doxygenfunction:: SilKit_Participant_Destroy

-Most creator functions for other objects (such as bus controllers) require an ib_Participant, which is the factory object, as input parameter.
+Most creator functions for other objects (such as bus controllers) require an SilKit_Participant, which is the factory object, as input parameter.

 Services